manuel-uberti/manuel-uberti.github.io/_posts/2020-03-19-lockdown-beam-bm.md

 clue just adds a good feeling of immediacy one (e.g., myself) can find pleasant.
-The README says this is a feature from Visual Studio that the author was missing in Emacs, but you will have to check for yourself whether this is something Visual Studio does or not.
+The README says this is a feature from Visual Studio that the author was missing in Emacs, but you will have to check for yourself whether this is something Visual Studio does.
 You know there is no such thing as a different text editor for me.

 Following the documentation, setting up `bm.el` is easy.
 If you use `use-package`, there a is nice example ready for copy-and-paste at [Configuring bm.el with